Smart phones, tablets, chirping and wireless email devices vibrating, it's no wonder folks are feeling technostressed.

 Technology makes it easier to check for messages in the car, respond to email while

 grocery shopping, or check the latest stock quotes at the beach.
 However, just because technology makes instant communication possible, it does not mean that it is healthy.
-Even people who love technology and rely on it still can admit it makes them crazy to be so well connected.
+Even people who love technology can admit it is tiring to be so well connected.

 Tune in to your reactions.
-You check your phone when an incoming message interrupts a DVD you are watching with the family.
-Your work and personal time are becoming one blurred space.
-You feel overwhelmed, like there's always more that needs to be done.
-You start to wonder whether technology is governing you or you are managing it.
-You may not like your answer.
+Do you check your phone while you are watching a movie with the family?
+Is your work and personal time blurred together?
+Do you feel overwhelmed, like there's always more that needs to be done?
+Have you started to wonder if technology is running you or you are managing it?
+You may not like your answers.
+Technostress can also cause:

 Technology can be time saving.
-It can make you work better, more efficiently.
-But you have to establish very clear limits.
+It can help you work better, but you need to have clear limits.
 The trick is to know when to quit.

 Technology and Families

 Technology not only invades individual lives, it changes family dynamics.
-Home computers, cell phones, and tablets have creeped into every aspect of family life.
+Home computers, cell phones, and tablets have crept into every aspect of family life.
 Take a step back and watch the dynamic going on around you.
-You may see family members in the same room, but the reality is that mom might be texting with friends online, youngsters may be playing video games, and dad could be catching up on emails from the office.
+You may see family members in the same room, but mom might be catching up on emails from work, youngsters may be playing video games, and dad could be texting with friends.

-Technology is generally a 1-person activity.
-If your children are tuned out, you may be wondering how to reel them back in.
-Trying to gain control from tech-savvy youngsters isn't the best course to take.
+Separate technology eats away at time your family has to interact with each other.
+This can affect wellness of both adults and children.
+Set some tech-free time.
 Children take their cues from their parents.
-Instead, set boundaries about what gadgets can be used and when.
+Set boundaries about what gadgets can be used and when.
 Be a good role model by living within the same boundaries.
 Turn off your devices and pay attention to each other.